k-oddy/Residential-Energy-Use-YYC/README.md

 # Residential-Energy-Use-YYC
-Shows the data used in my project, "Residential Energy Consumption in Calgary," created for The UNiveristy of Calgary and Sustainable Calgary.
+Shows the data used in my project, "Residential Energy Consumption in Calgary," created for The Univeristy of Calgary and Sustainable Calgary.

+Files include:
+- 7 residential consumption datasets from 2018-2023; 6 indivdual years, and 1 comprehensive dataset.
+- 1 population growth dataset, with data showing total population and population growth, from 2009-2019.
+- 1 community district boundaries dataset, modified to include geospatial location data.
+- 1 dataset showing the time period most dwellings were built in each Calgary neighbourhood.
+- 1 consumption hot spot analysis dataset.
+- 1 consumption hot spot summary analysis dataset.
+This one is in .xml format as I was unable to convert it to .csv.
+- 1 creative commons license.

-Data is sourced from the City of Calgary, via Open Calgary.
-Datasets used include:
+All data used in this project is sourced from the City of Calgary, via Open Calgary.
+Dataset sources include:

 Census by Community 2019
 https://data.calgary.ca/Demographics/Census-by-Community-2019/rkfr-buzb/about_data